rit-k8s-rdma/rdma-ds/README.md

 ## Docker
 To build the docker image run the following in the root directory of this repo:
 ```
-docker build -t rdma-ds-v1:latest .
+docker build -t rdma-ds:latest .
 ```
-This will build an image with `rdma-ds-v1` as its name.
+This will build an image with `rdma-ds` as its name.

 To run this image run the following command:
 ```